-During each Washington Legislative Session, Legal Voice advocates for legislation that positively affects women and LGBTQ+ people, and defends against bills that threaten to roll back the progress we’ve made.
+During the Legislative Session, Legal Voice advocates for legislation that positively affects women and LGBTQ+ people, and defends against bills that threaten to roll back the progress we’ve made.
 These updates cover Legal Voice’s legislative priorities.

 If you would like to receive updates by email throughout the session (one email every two weeks, plus special announcements,) please sign up here.